LaunchCodeEducation/linux/content/systemd/walkthrough/bash-unit-file/index.md

 bash empty.sh
 ```

-Feel free to add files to `/home/student/bash-garbage-collector/trash` after 30 seconds check the contents of `/home/student/bash-garbage-collector/garbage.log` and the `trash/` directory to see how the effects of the script.
+Feel free to add files to `/home/student/bash-garbage-collector/trash` after 30 seconds check the contents of `/home/student/bash-garbage-collector/garbage.log` and the `trash/` directory to see the effects of the script.

 ### Stop Script